lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 - If {{< regref "COMMAND" >}} is written when {{< regref "STATUS.READY">}} is zero, the IP will assert {{< regref "ERROR_STATUS.CMDERR" >}}.
 - The IP asserts {{< regref "ERROR_STATUS.OVERFLOW" >}} if it receives a write to {{< regref "TXDATA" >}} when the TX FIFO is full.
 - The IP asserts {{< regref "ERROR_STATUS.UNDERFLOW" >}} if it software attempts to read {{< regref "RXDATA" >}} when the RX FIFO is empty.
-- Specifying a command segment with an invalid width (speed), or making a request for a Bidirectional Dual- or Quad-width segement will trigger a {{< regref "ERROR_STATUS.CMDINVAL" >}} error event.
+- Specifying a command segment with an invalid width (speed), or making a request for a Bidirectional Dual- or Quad-width segment will trigger a {{< regref "ERROR_STATUS.CMDINVAL" >}} error event.
 - Submitting a command segment to an invalid CSID (one larger or equal to `NumCS`) will trigger a {{< regref "ERROR_STATUS.CSIDINVAL" >}} event.
 - {{< regref "ERROR_STATUS.ACCESSINVAL" >}} is asserted if the IP receives a write event to the {{< regref "TXDATA" >}} window that does not correspond to any known processor data type (byte, half- or full-word).